OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 Default Pixel Functions
 +++++++++++++++++++++++

-Starting with GDAL 2.2, GDAL provides a set of default pixel functions that can be used without writing new code:
+GDAL provides a set of default pixel functions that can be used without writing new code:

 - **real**: extract real part from a single raster band (just a copy if the input is non-complex)
 - **imag**: extract imaginary part from a single raster band (0 for non-complex)